busyloop/optix/README.md

     * `opts` (Hash) The options-hash, e.g.: { :debug => true }
     * `argv` (Array) Positional parameters that your command may have received, e.g.: ['a','b','c']

-* You may raise `Optix::HelpNeeded` to abort parsing and display the help-screen.
+* You may raise `Optix::HelpNeeded` to display the help-screen and exit.

 ## Chain of execution